We take a closer look at the current research being conducted following MEA Ramsay Research Fund investment.

 Dr Morten is working alongside Professor James McCullagh, Associate Professor in Mass Spectrometry at the University of Oxford, and Professor Julia Newton, Dean for Clinical Medicine at Newcastle University.

-Funding for this research has come largely from the 2016 ME Association Christmas Appeal which raised £70,000.
+Funding for this research came largely from the 2016 ME Association Christmas Appeal which raised £70,000.
 The remainder has come from the MEA Ramsay Research Fund.

 RRF investment = £100,000